hope-tan/ncae-cybergames-2025/README.md

 # 🏆NCAE CyberGames Competition 2025

-This repository documents the preparation, strategy, and hardening efforts that I led as **Captain of a 10-person team** during the NCAE CyberGames competition in Spring 2025.
+This repository documents part of the preparation, strategy, and technical efforts that I led as **Captain of a 10-person team** during the NCAE CyberGames competition in Spring 2025.

 ## 🏁 Results